r-trump/r-donaldtrump/Wiki/States/Louisiana.md

 [//]:# 'NOTES / DEV SUBSECTION'
 [//]:# 'WORK IN PROGRESS'
 <!---

   This Is Area for Notes
-  And, for potential new areas to be created.
+  Ie, for potential new areas to be created.
   1. Create/Finish the below:
     "## Other"
     - Subsection